elotroalex/chiens/_texts/translation.md

 - {:.sp} Voice.

-- White people will be really angry at us now, and all because of him.
+- He will bring their fury down on us.

 - {:.sp} Voices.